martinboykov/TheArtOfBoxing/README.md

  - *Recent Posts are displayed visible on this page*

 ### Basics, Techniques, Training, Strategy are separete pages for the different Post Categories

+### Post section, where you can add your comment to a specific Post